ringcentral/ringcentral-api-docs/docs/basics/errors.md

 * `HTTP 400` – use cached credentials (if possible) to re-authenticate or prompt the user for new credentials.
 * `HTTP 408`, `HTTP 500`, client timeout – repeat 3 times with 10 seconds intervals, then try re-request tokens using cached credentials (if possible), or prompt the user for new credentials (all dependent regular requests should be queued and wait for resolution)

-### OAuth revoke errors
+### OAuth revokation errors

-If there is an error in the request to the `/restapi/OAuth/revoke` API, the client should ignore it and not retry.
+If the request to the `/restapi/OAuth/revoke` API ends with an error, the client should ignore it and not retry.

 ### Authentication/authorization error codes